mjdamgaard/UP-Web-Project/README.md

 And in the same way that content creators are often rewarded monetarily on Web 2.0 sites, so will the users that help create the apps and the algorithms for the UP Web.

+The rewards that these app-developing users receive ought to reflect how much their contributions help increase the benefit of other users.
+So for example, if you help create or improve a given app, and that app ends up being used by a significant portion of the user base, you will also receive a significant portion of the revenue of the UP Web as a reward.